Thanks to the Gainesville CVB for hosting our familiarization visit. As with all of our posts, opinions and reviews are 100% my own and unbiased.

-Gainesville, Florida is often recognized as the home to one of the state’s most well-known institutions, the University of Florida.
-However, thanks to the city’s tasty food scene, top notch trails and outdoor venues, and cultural activities, Gainesville is a travel destination in its own right.
+Gainesville is often recognized as the home to one of the state’s most well-known institutions, the University of Florida.
+However, thanks to the city’s tasty food scene, top-notch trails and outdoor venues, and cultural activities, Gainesville is a travel destination in its own right.

-My daughter, Taylor, and I visited Gainesville, Florida in the spring.
-We were very impressed!
+My daughter, Taylor, and I visited Gainesville in the spring and were very impressed!
 I didn’t expect upscale museums, spectacular meals, or incredible outdoor offerings.
-Here are 9 fun things that we recommend for you to do during your visit to Gainesville, Florida!
+Here are nine things to do in Gainesville, Florida, that will enhance your visit.

-This intimate art museum packs a powerful punch and is one of only three museums in the United States with Frido Kahlo exhibits.
+This intimate art museum packs a powerful punch and is one of only three museums in the United States with Frida Kahlo exhibits.
 Admission to the Samuel P. Harn Museum of Art is free and well worth the visit.
-The Harn Museum contains African, Asian, modern, and contemporary art and amazing photography.
+The Harn Museum contains African, Asian, modern, and contemporary art and fantastic photography.
 It is a University of Florida affiliate and has a tasty little cafe with soups, salads, and sandwiches inside.

 With so many impressive art murals all over town, it should come as no surprise that one of the fun things to do in Gainesville is to see them.
-Check out 352 Walls mural tour webpage here to see a map including the popular addresses of Loosey’s, Make.Work, Cowboys Saloon, Market Street Pub, The Top, and North Downtown Parking Garage.
-Artists from around the world have shared their eye-catching talents with the city of Gainesville for this popular project.
+Check out 352 Walls mural tour’s webpage to see a map including the popular addresses of Loosey’s, Make.Work, Cowboys Saloon, Market Street Pub, The Top, and North Downtown Parking Garage.
+Artists from around the world have shared their eye-catching talents with the city of Gainesville for this expansive public art project.

 The Florida Museum of Natural History has five permanent exhibits: South Florida People & Environments, Florida fossils, Northwest Florida Waterways & Wildlife, Butterflies, and Exploring Our World.
-This impressive history museum also features limited run special attractions.
-During our visit, it was Frogs: A Chorus of Colors.
+This impressive history museum also features limited-run special attractions, such as Frogs: A Chorus of Colors.
 We got to see live frogs from around the world and learn about their habitats, importance to the ecosystem, and hear frog calls.
-Children will love all of the special features geared towards their ages.
+Children will love all of the unique features geared towards their ages.

 The Kanapaha Botanical Gardens were original and refreshing, unlike any that I have been to.
-The gardens were organized in a simple, yet effective pattern that was not overwhelming.
-Best of all, everything was easy to identify as it was labeled.
-My favorite parts were the Herb Harden and walk through the Chinese royal bamboo forest.
+The gardens are organized in a simple yet effective pattern that was not one bit overwhelming.
+Best of all, everything was labeled, making plant and tree identification easy.
+My favorite things at the gardens were the herbs and walk through the Chinese royal bamboo forest.
 The almost musical bamboo clanged together in the wind; the sound was enchanting.
-Pace yourself because the Kanapaha Botanical Gardens is huge.
+Pace yourself because Kanapaha Botanical Gardens is huge!
 Make sure to visit the adorable hummingbird garden.
 This place is one of the best things to do in Gainesville.

 The University of Florida’s 160-year-old campus is enormous (2,000 acres).
 There are 900 buildings around the school, so it is easier to see by car rather than on foot.
-The University of Florida generates a huge amount to Florida’s economy through their research programs.
+The University of Florida generates a considerable amount to Florida’s economy through its research programs.

 Taylor and I did a self-guided tour from the campus website suggestions and map.
 We walked through the student union and enjoyed seeing groups of students busying themselves in a variety of activities.
 Taylor, a huge football fan, was thrilled to see the Ben Hill Griffin Stadium.
 We were shocked by the number of colorful Vespas parked around campus.

 Gainesville’s party pub on wheels is a blast!
 Pedal your way around town with a group of no more than 12 others.
-This is a great activity for fun or team building and a super fun thing to do in Gainesville.
+This is an excellent activity for fun or team building and a super fun thing to do in Gainesville.
 You can cycle around town and sightsee or pair your cycling with food and drink stops along the way.
-This bike ride is a great way to see Gainesville’s 352 Wall Mural Tour.
 The owners of Florida Fun Bikes are entertaining and keep the energy level high.
-Bring your own drinks; coolers are onboard to keep them chilled.
+Bring your own drinks; coolers are on board to keep them chilled.

-Referred to as “The Hipp”, Gainesville’s historic state theatre is a lovely regional professional place to take in a cultural performance.
-This elegant town centerpiece screens movies and offers live theatre performances.
-The theatre is beautiful and seats 222 people per performance.
+Referred to as “The Hipp,” Gainesville’s historic Beaux-Arts state theatre is a lovely regional professional place to take in a cultural performance.
+This elegant town centerpiece runs Broadway and off-Broadway productions, art house films, and seats 268 people per performance.
 The Hipp serves popcorn, packaged snacks, and drinks in the lobby.
-Taylor and I saw Becky’s New Car, a light-hearted comedy about middle age and the paths we choose in life.
+My daughter and I saw Becky’s New Car, a light-hearted comedy about middle age and the paths we choose in life.
 I saw The Royale, inspired by a true story about the first African American World Heavyweight Champion, on another visit and it was was unbelievably good!

-The Butterfly Rainforest is located at the Florida Museum of Natural History but required a separate admission ticket.
-It housed thousands of exotic butterflies in the most incredible 6,400 square foot venue I have ever seen.
+A separate ticket is required for the Butterfly Rainforest (at the Florida Museum of Natural History), but it is well worth the fee.
+The Butterfly Rainforest houses thousands of exotic butterflies in the most incredible 6,400 square foot venue I have ever seen.
 Tropical plants and foliage provided the perfect spot for these beautiful butterflies to land, making it possible to capture incredible pictures of this delicate species.
 The “Wall of Wings” inside of the museum displayed thousands of butterflies from around the world.
-As a travel writer, I have visited many places like this around the country; the Butterfly Rainforest in Gainesville, Florida was far superior to any other of its type that I have been to.
+As a travel writer, I have visited many places like this, but the Butterfly Rainforest in Gainesville was superior to any others.

 Where to Stay in Gainesville